AM 930 The Light

 Weather

-Featured ArtistsDan Macaulay
+Featured ArtistsDownhere

-Canadian born, and winner of Canada’s 2007 Shai Awards for “Worship Album of the Year” and “Male Soloist of the Year”.
-Hanging out somewhere between the sounds of Michael W…
+Downhere started at Briercrest Bible College in Saskatchewan.
+Mark Martel and Jason Germain formed the band while rooming together.
+They both wrote, sang and played gutar.
+Their first regular gig…

 Featured Church